gbmhunter/blog/content/electronics/circuit-design/esd-protection/_index.md

 Inbuilt protection is very common on a CMOS I/O pins that may be part of a device (anything from a simple load switch, to a medium complexity microcontroller, to a high complexity FPGA).
 They are normally two per I/O pin.
 One attached between the pin and GND, and one attached between the pin and VCC.
 Both are reverse-biased under normal operating conditions (`\( GND <= V_{I/O} <= V_{CC} \)`).

-{{% img src="cmos-inputs-showing-internal-protection-diodes.svg" width="400" caption="Diagram of a CMOS digital I/O pin, highlighting the internal protection diodes prevalent in many designs (even if the ICs datasheet does not mention them)." %}}
+{{% figure src="cmos-inputs-showing-internal-protection-diodes.svg" width="400" caption="Diagram of a CMOS digital I/O pin, highlighting the internal protection diodes prevalent in many designs (even if the ICs datasheet does not mention them)." %}}

 They serve to protect the sensitive CMOS logic in the case of a fault condition on the pin.
 If the voltage on `\( V_{I/O} \)` rises above `\( V_{CC} \)` (e.g. positive ESD voltage spike), then the top diode conducts, clamping the voltage on the pin to no more than `\( V_{CC} + V_f \)`.
 Similarly, if the voltage on `\( V_{I/O} \)` drops below `\(V_{GND}\)` (e.g. negative ESD voltage spike), then the bottom diode conducts, clamping the voltage on the pin to no more than `\( -V_f \)`.